2015 American League Wild Card Game

 The 2015 American League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2015 postseason played between the American League's (AL) two wild card teams, the New York Yankees and the Houston Astros.
 It was held at Yankee Stadium on October 6, 2015.

 The Astros defeated the Yankees, 3–0.
-It was the Astros' first playoff win since Game 6 of the 2005 NLCS and their first victory in a winner-take-all postseason game.
+It was the Astros' first playoff win since Game 6 of the 2005 NLCS and their first victory in a winner-take-all postseason game since Game 5 of the 2004 NLDS.
 With the Yankees eliminated, all four remaining teams in the 2015 ALDS were expansion teams.

 Background

 The Yankees clinched a wild card berth on October 1, while the Astros clinched a wild card berth on October 4, the final day of the regular season.
 The Yankees hosted the game, as they finished the regular season with a better win–loss record.
 This was the Astros' first postseason appearance as an AL team, and first overall since 2005, while the Yankees appeared in the postseason for the first time since 2012.
 As such, this was the first postseason meeting between the Astros and the Yankees.